EU Foreign Affairs Council welcomes decision to use profits from immobilized Russian assets for Ukraine and issues warning for Georgia

 AI

-The EU Foreign Affairs congratulated the last week’s decision of the on the allocation of the windfall profits from Russian that were immobilized.
+The EU Foreign Affairs Council congratulated the last week’s decision of the on the allocation of the windfall profits from Russian that were immobilized.

-This will enable the rapid operationalisation of the windfall profit resulting from Russian assets immobilized on soil as a result restrictive measures to the benefit of Ukraine.
+This will enable the rapid operationalisation of the windfall resulting from Russian assets immobilized on European soil as a result restrictive measures to the benefit of Ukraine.
 This will amount to EUR1.4bn in the next month and another EUR1bn by the end the year.

 Borrell added that the Council was unable to deblock seven legal documents relating to the European Peace Facility.
 “We still have a country blocking the use about EUR6 billion of the European Peace Facility.”
 Borrell stated the leaders would discuss this issue at the next .

-The EU High Rep also stated that the Council is finalizing the EU’s security commitments towards Ukraine.
+The EU Rep also stated that the Council is finalizing the EU’s security commitments towards Ukraine.
 “I hope the work will be finished very soon so that we can sign these security obligations, perhaps still this month or on the margins of next European Council.
 Borrell said that by signing these security commitments we are sending a clear message to Russia of our willingness to continue to support Ukraine.

-He said that the EU will increase its support for the Georgian and , combat disinformation and support the electoral process.
+He said that the EU will increase its support for the Georgian media and civil , combat disinformation and support the electoral process.
 Gleichzeitig, the EU will continue to monitor the situation and adapt EU measures as needed.

 Borrell said, “We will reduce our political contacts to reach out to Georgia.”
 Borrell said that they would reconsider the decision to suspend their financial assistance for the government and the European Peace Facility.
-This can be done right away, but we’ll continue to monitor the situation and take additional measures if it worsens.
+This can be done away, but we’ll continue to monitor the situation and take additional measures if it worsens.

 Read More @ georgiatoday.ge